USA and EU Finalize Comprehensive Customs and Trade Agreement

 Furthermore, the union will open up the member countries' markets for duty-free trade with the USA and buy ”enormous amounts” of American military equipment, reports Bloomberg.

-The duties are significantly lower than the 50 percent Trump threatened with in May, as well as the 30 percent he established before the parties agreed on a duty pause.
+The duties are significantly lower than the 50 percent Trump threatened with in May, as well as the 30 percent he established before the parties agreed on a tariff pause.
 The message comes with less than a week left before the pause expires on August 1.

 Status quo

-The duties on European cars are currently 25 percent, but will be reduced to 15 percent if the information is correct.
+The duties on European cars are currently 25 percent, but will thus be reduced to 15 percent if the information is correct.

 Prior to the meeting, which was held at Trump's golf resort outside Glasgow, Ursula von der Leyen said that a new trade agreement was about ”rebalancing” trade between the parties, regarding the EU's export surplus and the USA's deficit.